Tiki Boyd's: Location

-Historically, site of the Ramada in which Tiki Boyd's was located used to be the Heart o' Denver Motor Hotel (1960-1975), which featured a bar called the Tiki Bar.
+Historically, the site of the Ramada in which Tiki Boyd's was located used to be the Heart o' Denver Motor Hotel (1960–1975), which featured a bar called the Tiki Bar.
 Eli Hedley, the man who popularized the beachcomber aesthetic, designed the tiki lounge at the motor hotel.
 The site is also historically noteworthy for being located on Colfax Avenue, the longest commercial street in the United States.

 Closure

 Tiki Boyd's changed names, themes, and management in early 2006, when Boyd Rice withdrew his support, decorations, and music collection from the bar.